sudomatt/sudomatt.github.io/_posts/2019-10-01-Robo Brains.md

 with a 9-12V motor based childrens toys.
 It was designed to lower the barrier to entry into the world of robotics.
 It consists of three basic subsystems :

+<b>Microcontroller</b>

+A Microcontroller is the brains of the operation.
+It effectively is a means to control electronic switches called pins.
+These pins can be set in either High (1), or Low (0) based on commands received.
+For example, with the right command, the pin controlling the motor will switch from low to high and the motor will begin running.

 <b>H-Bridge</b>
 <img align="center" src="/images/hbridge.jpg">
 <i>fig 1</i>